 Grimes in 1938 measured the monument at 36.6m in diameter, and excavations showed that there was a narrow entrance to the west with no ditch surrounding the site, just a raised embankment.

-Two standing stones remind from a possible 17, one 1m and 1.7m high, respectively, standing 6.5m apart.
+Two standing stones remain from a possible 17, one 1m and 1.7m high, respectively, standing 6.5m apart.

 Whether this was originally an entire circle can only be guessed at, excavations show locations of stones with an entrance directly opposite the sloping stone at just over 36°.

 The reason for not necessarily having an entire circle is that the two stones, although marked towards sunrise, depict the moon in two different phase locations.
-The upright represents a 'waxing gibbous' phase with the sloping a 'waning gibbous' (carved so as to appear the shape).
+The upright represents a 'waxing gibbous' phase, and the sloping one a 'waning gibbous' (carved so as to appear the shape).

 This monument is associated with the number 6455 and is used as days and years (a similarity to 4655 from Gravinis, and might have been interpreted as this).

-The size of the circle could mean a year at 36.6m, and height difference could mean obliquity, not needing a circle but a necessary measure for year.
+The size of the circle could represent a year at 36.6 m, and height difference could represent obliquity, not needing a circle but a necessary measure for a year.

 Obliquity × years = height difference

-Although this varies it by 476 years from just 0.7, a difference of 5.57cms in height measurement.
+Although this varies by 476 years from just 0.7 (a difference of 5.57 cm in height measurement).

 Sidereal month